-Comprehensive Medication Management Services
+F. Comprehensive Medication Management Services

 Children and youth currently and formerly served by the child welfare system often face disruptions to their medication regimens due to frequent changes in placements and care.
 As such, the CFSP will be responsible for ensuring all members receive robust medication management.
-This will include, at minimum, leveraging CFSP care managers and members' physicians to ensure members have access to needed medications on an ongoing basis and during transitions (including placement changes), closely monitoring potentially dangerous aspects of each member's regimen, and ensuring close coordination with the County Child Welfare worker.
+This will include, at minimum, medication reconciliation following health care and other life transitions (including placement changes), assistance with refilling medications, and leveraging CFSP clinical staff (e.g., psychiatrist) to assess the clinical appropriateness of members' medication regimens.
 The CFSP will be required to ensure medication management is delivered in accordance with recognized professional guidelines, such as "Best Practices for Medication Management for Children & Adolescents in Foster Care" from the North Carolina Pediatric Society/Fostering Health NC.